Zylann/SnowfeetEngine/doc/Modules.md

 in case things don't work as expected.

 Note 2: This document explains a planned design.
-It may be not fully implemented at the moment, and will be refreshed as soon as features are operational.
+It may be not fully implemented at the moment, and will be refreshed as soon as features get operational.
 Things are subject to change, if greater ideas emerge.
-After all, I'm still lrearning.
+After all, I'm still learning.

 Built-in structure